On the Convergence of the Elastic Flow in the Hyperbolic Plane

 \section{Closing and Simplicity Conditions}

 In this section we want to investigate whether the elastic curves parametrized in Theorem \ref{thm:explpara} are (smoothly) closed, i.e. whether there is some $L> 0 $ such that $\gamma(0) = \gamma(L)$ and all derivatives of $\gamma$ coincide at $0$ and $L$.
+Since we consider elastica parametrized by hyperbolic arclength the smallest such $L$ is given by the hyperbolic arclength of $\gamma$.
 The other property of our interest will be simplicity, i.e. whether the curve has no self-intersections in $(0,L)$.
-The following propositions will reveal why we are interested in these properties: They are related to the energy and to the number of periods the curvature completes in one period of the curve.
+The following propositions will reveal why we are interested in these properties: They are related to the energy and to the number of periods the curvature completes in one period of the curve and will be useful.

-\begin{remark} Let $\gamma$ be a closed elastica, and denote by $L > 0$ the smallest number such that $\gamma(0) = \gamma(L)$ and all derivatives of $\gamma$ at $ t= L$ coincide with the corresponding derivatives at $ t= 0 $.
-This number is unique since a real-valued continuous function can at most have one minimal period. \end{remark} \begin{remark} Note that elastica are by definition parametrized by hyperbolic arclength and therefore the period $L$ coincides with the hyperbolic length of $\gamma$ until it closes.
-We will therefore also denote this hyperbolic length by $L$. \end{remark}